UKCloud/documentation/articles/portal/ptl-ref-release-notes.md

 Details:

 - Stop displaying VM storage information in the Portal MyVMs pages

-- Stop returning VM storage values within the Portal API.
+- Stop returning VM storage values within the Portal API

-  Zero values are returned to avoid breaking software that expects the field.
+- Zero values are returned to avoid breaking software that expects the field

 ## Release 2.2.2